Mały Powstaniec (The Little Insurrectionist)

-By 1944 the city’s children were no strangers to war’s atrocities.
-The Polish resistance was forced to begin their uprising much sooner than planned and without help from the Allied forces due to mounting tensions with the Nazis.
+By 1944, the city’s children were no strangers to war’s atrocities.
+The Polish resistance was forced to begin their uprising much sooner than planned and without the help of the Allied powers.
 The Polish Underground Scouting, known during wartime as the Gray Ranks, played an integral role in the resistance, mostly carrying messages for the troops, but sometimes donning the stolen German helmets and guns and fighting on the front lines.

 Jerry Jarnuszkiewicz created the design for the Little Insurrectionist in 1946, just two years after the massacre, but the statue wasn’t built until 1983.
 Professor Jerzy Świderski, a cardiologist who was a Gray Ranks courier, unveiled the memorial on October first.